 Welcome to the Department of Dental Education website.
 The department includes three dental programs: dental assisting, dental hygiene, and dental laboratory technology.
 Although the three programs are careers within the dental profession, each of the three dental education programs are very different.
 We encourage you to review each website and then make an appointment with a program advisor.
 We look forward to seeing you soon.

 The Indiana State Board of Dentistry approved additional functions for Indiana dental assistants in 2011.
-IPFW is offering coronal polishing and fluoride application certification courses on March 22 2014 and November 8 2014.
-Registration is $495 for each course or $850 for both courses.
+IPFW is offering coronal polishing and fluoride application certification courses on Saturday, November 12, 2016.
+Registration is $495 for one course or $850 for both courses.
 Registration must be completed at least one week before the course occurs.
-There are online curriculum course requirements.
+There are online curriculum course requirements that must be completed before you can attend the in-person training.

 IPFW will sponsor the didactic instruction (to be completed online) and the laboratory requirements on peers.
 The clinical requirements will be completed in the dental practice.
 Participants will receive a certificate of completion for each course to be publicly displayed in the dental office.